DanielChuDC/aws-instance-t2-micro/README.md

 # aws-t2-micro

-this repo will create t2 micro instance
+this repo will create t2 micro instance for Cloud automation manager.